Urgent Care in Oxford, CT

 If the condition is a minor illness or injury, take advantage of the convenience and affordability of urgent care.

 You should call your primary Doctor in non-emergency situations.
 There will be certain times you may not be able to reach your primary Doctor.
 There are times you will need care outside of normal office hours.
-Urgent care centers are good options for you to seek medical attention when your primary Doctor is not available.
+Urgent care clinics are good options for you to seek medical attention when your primary Doctor is not available.

 All major medical plans are required to cover emergency services under the Affordable Care Act.
 Some insurers may not consider urgent care as emergency care.
 However, most plans cover urgent care visits.
-Patients can usually expect to pay a copay or deductible for visits to urgent care treatment centers.
+Patients can usually expect to pay a copay or deductible for visits to urgent care treatment clinics.

-Urgent care centers also will treat you without insurance and many can offer payment plans if you cannot pay upfront.
+Urgent care clinics also will treat you without insurance and many can offer payment plans if you cannot pay upfront.
 It is up to you to work with your urgent care provider to find a way to pay for your visit.

 If you’re concerned about your health in any non-emergency situations we cover, we would be happy to assess and treat your medical situation.
 You can call us ahead of time to ensure we handle your situation.
 The professional staff here at Priority Urgent Care & Walk-In Clinic sincerely look forward to serving your needs.
 We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT, and BEYOND!